isomerpages/mse-sggreenplan/_take-action/1-what-businesses-can-do.md

 ---
-title: The Green Plan for Businesses
+title: What Businesses Can Do
 description: Sustainability will be a key competitive advantage for Singapore, and present new growth opportunities for businesses as we develop our Green Economy.
 Learn more about the Green Plan for Businesses.
-permalink: /take-action/businesses/
+permalink: /take-action/what-businesses-can-do/
 ---

-### The Green Plan for Businesses
+### What Businesses Can Do

 ![The Green Plan For Individuals](/images/greenplan/gp_business.jpg)